chrisvanmeer/vault-prometheus-grafana/README.md

 3. Go to <http://grafana_ip:3000/dashboard/import>.
 Enter ID `12904`, click Load.
 4. Select your Prometheus data source in the dropdown and click Import.

-## BONUS - Install Loki and Promtail (on instance `vault`)
+## BONUS - Install Loki and Promtail (on instance `grafana`)

 We can also forward Vault Audit logging to Grafana.
 The way this works is to enable Vault audit to SYSLOG.
+With `rsyslogd` we will forward SYSLOG to the Promtail server.
-Then we use Promtail to retrieve this SYSLOG and forward this to the Loki client.
+The Promtail then parses the data and then forwards this to the Loki client.
-We can then use Grafana to add the Loki client and retrieve the logs.
+We can then use Grafana to add the Loki client as a data source and retrieve the logs.

+### Instance `grafana`

 ```bash
 # Install unzip